Djei/clockpanda/README.md

 ## Local personal usage
 Clock Panda was designed to be hosted on a server.
 However, you can also run it locally for personal usage with some limitations:
 - Clock Panda is configured to regularly optimize your schedule but will not be able to do so when your computer is off or asleep
-- We cannot provide any security recommendations for running Clock Panda locally.
-You are responsible for securing your own computer and network
 - While locally running Clock Panda is regularly tested, we do not explicitly design Clock Panda to work with minimal consumer grade hardware requirements
+- Please check the privacy / security section for details on what data is stored on the machine running Clock Panda.
+You are responsible for securing your machine and network.
 - Other potential limitations may be added as we continue to develop Clock Panda

 First follow the instructions in the "How to set up your Google calendar API credentials" section